How we kill and never think about it

 Having said that, the way we live, our over-use of fast vehicles and our acceptance of overdevelopment, pollution and appalling farming practices mean that there are no clean hands (not even the vegans): through the heedless way we live we are all guilty of killing the plants, animals and insects around us.
 If we are not careful this atavistic destruction will ensure our own end and many other animals will no doubt breathe a sigh of relief.

 Pete Field graduated from Oxford University with a passion for all things French.
 He began his peripatetic life working as the assistant to a lumberjack in the Pyrenees.
 He is a translator a teacher and an artist.
 He has lived and worked in Italy, Germany, Spain, France, The UK, Saudi Arabia and the UAE.
-The author may or may not be married, has no children, and doesn’t live in Sussex
+The author doesn’t live in Sussex